Voljega/ExoDOSConverter/README.md

  - R1: y

  Remember that L1 displays the virtual keyboard.
  Power+B activates the mouse on right stick, with L2 and R2 as left and right buttons

 Launch the game by clicking `dosbox.bat` inside the game folder If the default mappings are practical for the game, modify 'mapper.map' inside the game folder

+You can quit dosbox by `Power+Select`

+*EDIT Note :*

+The specific nature of dosbox on RG350 doesn't actually allows for custom mapping on a game by game basis, nor does it takes into account the dosbox.cfg for each game.

+The only way to do that at the moment seems to modify `dosbox.conf` in `/media/data/local/home/.dosbox/` :

+- copy the `mapper.map` of the game into  `/media/data/local/home/.dosbox/`
+- edit the line starting with `mapper` and change the mapper name to `mapper.map`
+- you can then modify the mapper.map file however you want, but this mapping will be taken into account for all games

+I'm still in search of a solution to allow a real custom configuration and mapping for all games on RG350